Sell Crafts: Learn how to Start a Craft Business

 We are Seasonal Merchants!

 Many of us consider the monthly fees associated with accepting credit cards just part of our overhead.
-But as with any responsible business owner, we have to juggle the cost of these fees with the benefit in extra sales as a result of accepting credit cards.
+But as with any responsible business owner, we have to juggle the cost of these fees with the benefit in extra sales as a result of being able to accept credit cards at craft shows.
 We can do this two ways:

 • Sign a yearly contract, with low monthly fees, and low transaction fees.
 The discount associated has to compensate you for the months that your business isn’t active.